HISTORICAL BACKGROUND OF

 A three-storey concrete building was constructed in 1988-1989 to house ten (10) classrooms, the HS faculty room, the Library, the Clinic, the Guidance office and the MIC office.
 The building was named Mother Ignacia Building.
 Computer classes were offered in 1989-1990 to allow the students to catch up with the latest technology in education.

 The eruption of Mt.
 Pinatubo on June 14, 1991, caused so much havoc to Guagua and its neighboring municipalities.
-Despite the situation that the school was in, St. Mary’s Academy still opened its door to the victims.
+Despite the situation the school still opened its door to the victims.
 The school became an evacuation center and a center for relief goods.
 Many schools and NGOs from NCR recourse their donations through the school.
-An Aeta tribe (Liplip) was also adopted by SMAG.
-Houses and classes were given to them.
-The program had to be given up later due to lack of funds and distance.
+An Aeta tribe (Liplip) was also adopted by sisters.

 The Year 2002 opened doors for the revision of the Administrative, Faculty, Service Unit Personnel Handbook and Student Handbook, installation of the air-conditioning units in the faculty rooms, provision of steel lockers for each pupil/student and computerization of the grading system.